stormmind-ch/report/chapters/ch3_methodology/sub1_data.typ

   - 1'800 were classified as medium damage
   - 859 indicated large-scale damages

+What stands out in particular is the uneven distribution.
+In addition to the imbalance between damage and no-damage cases, the distribution of damage severity itself is also highly skewed.
+As a reference, a distribution following a Poisson process would be expected.

+#figure(
+  image("images/plot_für_damian_poisson.png", width: 70%),
+caption: [distribution of damages compared to the expected Poisson distribution.]
+)

 *Spatial Clustering*:

 To address the extreme class imbalance and to comply with #abbr.pla[WSL] data usage disclaimer (@disclaimer), we aggregated municipalities into $k$ spatial clusters using k-means clustering on geographic coordinates (latitude $lambda$ and longitude $phi$).
 Let $x_i= (lambda_i, phi_i)$ be the coordinates for municipality $i$.
 The clustering objective was to minimize: